Foundations for Work...a role for business in the community

 It was against this backdrop and as part of settle’s underlying social purpose that it began an exciting and innovative initiative together with us at the Create Community Network called ‘Foundations 4 Work’.
 The project is centred around the role of a mentor and offers settle tenants tailored one-to-one support to help them lead more self-sufficient, fulfilling lives and shepherd them as they take those difficult steps back to more regular, permanent employment.

 While still early days, much progress has already been made since the project began in earnest back in June 2018.
 More than 45 tenants have been supported, with a third of those finding their way back to employment.
-Here is a video that shows the impact F4W is already having after its first 18 months.

 It could be you…